sgarg5858/Fraud-Detection-Imbalance-Dataset/README.md

 Use the excluded sample for validation, and the oversampled minority class + the majority class, to create the model.

 Repeat n times, where n is your number of samples (if doing leave one participant out cross-validation).

+If cross-validation is applied after over-sampling, basically what we are doing is overfitting our model to a specific artificial bootstrapping result.
+That is why cross-validation should always be done before over-sampling the data, just as how feature selection should be implemented.
+Only by resampling the data repeatedly, randomness can be introduced into the dataset to make sure that there won’t be an overfitting problem.